Towards Light-weight and Real-time Line Segment Detection: Introduction

 \section{Introduction}

-Line segments and junctions are crucial visual features in low-level vision, which provide fundamental information to the higher level vision tasks, such as pose estimation~\cite{pvribyl2017absolute,xu2016pose,pvribyl2016camera}, structure from motion~\cite{bartoli2005structure,micusik2017structure}, 3D reconstruction~\cite{denis2008efficient, faugeras1992depth}, image matching~\cite{xue2017anisotropic}, wireframe to image translation~\cite{xue2019neural} and image rectification~\cite{xue2019rectification}.
-Moreover, the growing demand for performing such vision tasks on resource constraint platforms, like mobile or embedded devices, have made real-time line segment detection (LSD) an essential but challenging task.
-The difficulty arises from the limited computational power and model size while finding the best accuracy and resource-efficiency trade-offs to achieve real-time inference.
+Line segments and junctions are crucial visual features in low-level vision, which provide fundamental information to the higher level vision tasks, such as pose estimation~\cite{pvribyl2017absolute,xu2016pose}, structure from motion~\cite{bartoli2005structure,micusik2017structure}, 3D reconstruction~\cite{denis2008efficient, faugeras1992depth}, image matching~\cite{xue2017anisotropic}, wireframe to image translation~\cite{xue2019neural} and image rectification~\cite{xue2019rectification}.
+Moreover, the growing demand for performing such vision tasks on resource constraint platforms, like mobile or embedded devices, has made real-time line segment detection (LSD) an essential but challenging task.
+The difficulty arises from the limited computational power and model size when finding the best accuracy and resource-efficiency trade-offs to achieve real-time inference.

-With the advent of deep neural networks, deep learning-based LSD architectures~\cite{xue2019learning,zhou2019end,xue2020holistically,zhang2019ppgnet,huang2020tp} have adopted models to learn various geometric cues of line segments and have proved to show improvements in performance.
+With the advent of deep neural networks, deep learning-based LSD architectures have adopted models to learn various geometric cues of line segments and have proved to show improvements in performance.
 As described in Figure~\ref{fig:strategy}, we have summarized multiple strategies that use deep learning models for LSD.
-The top-down strategy~\cite{xue2019learning} first detects regions of line segment with attraction field maps and then predicts line segments by squeezing regions into line segments.
+The top-down strategy~\cite{xue2019learning} first detects regions of line segment with attraction field maps and then squeezes these regions into line segments to make predictions.
 In contrast, the bottom-up strategy first detects junctions, then arranges them into line segments, and lastly verifies the line segments by using an extra classifier~\cite{zhou2019end,xue2020holistically,zhang2019ppgnet} or a merging algorithm~\cite{huang2019wireframe,huang2018learning}.
 Recently, \cite{huang2020tp} proposes Tri-Points (TP) representation for a simpler process of line prediction without the time-consuming steps of line proposal and verification.